 Every semester I get butterflies in my stomach before my first class (and I am the professor!)
 Students begin each semester with different motivations and expectations for their classes.
 Some are nervous, most are excited, and others are ready to finish this class until they can move on to whatever is next in their lives.
-Here are some ideas – from classroom management, to setting course expectations, to having a bit of fun, that might help alleviate some anxiety for both you and your students.
+Here are some ideas – from classroom management to setting course expectations, to having a bit of fun, that might help alleviate some anxiety for both you and your students.

 2. Arrive early and greet students as they arrive.
-Introduce yourself and post your name, how you would like to be addressed, course name, and section of the class on the projector screen, so that when students walk in they know that they are in the correct place.
+Introduce yourself and post your name, how you would like to be addressed, course name, and the section of the class on the projector screen, so that when students walk in they know that they are in the correct place.
 Review CELT’s Ideas to Create a Welcoming, Engaging and Inclusive Classroom webpage.

-3. Either at the beginning or the end of the class ask the students to complete an interest inventory index card.
+3. Either at the beginning or at the end of the class ask the students to complete an interest inventory index card.
 Following the class, you can cut out the student pictures accessible in AccessPlus and tape or staple them to the cards to begin to learn the students’ names.
 Questions posed to students can include:

 - Name according to the office of the registrar, with preferred alternate names or gender pronouns.
 You can then update your attendance and other records with these preferences.